|Office of Administration|

 This policy is pending 30-day public comment period.

-The State University of New York ("SUNY ESC") is committed to respecting and protecting the privacy rights of persons in the European Economic Area ("EEA"), comprised of the European Union ("EU") and the countries of Iceland, Norway, and Lichtenstein, pursuant to the EU General Data Protection Regulation ("GDPR").
-This privacy notice outlines how SUNY ESC collects, processes, discloses and uses information that you share with SUNY ESC through our websites, other electronic systems, paper forms, and otherwise.
+The State University of New York ("SUNY Empire") is committed to respecting and protecting the privacy rights of persons in the European Economic Area ("EEA"), comprised of the European Union ("EU") and the countries of Iceland, Norway, and Lichtenstein, pursuant to the EU General Data Protection Regulation ("GDPR").
+This privacy notice outlines how SUNY Empire collects, processes, discloses and uses information that you share with SUNY Empire through our websites, other electronic systems, paper forms, and otherwise.

 Personal Information: information relating to a personally identifiable individual

-Personal Information collected by SUNY ESC typically includes an individual's name, email address, phone number, transcript, academic record, student organization membership, work history, work performance, letters of recommendation, demographic information, documentation provided to support financial aid applications, donor information, IP addresses, browser and computer information, how users interact with the ESC websites and electronic communications, and in some cases medical and health information and information observed as part of a research study.
+Personal Information collected by SUNY Empire typically includes an individual's name, email address, phone number, transcript, academic record, student organization membership, work history, work performance, letters of recommendation, demographic information, documentation provided to support financial aid applications, donor information, IP addresses, browser and computer information, how users interact with the SUNY Empire websites and electronic communications, and in some cases medical and health information and information observed as part of a research study.

 Sensitive Information: information about an individual that is classed as "sensitive" or "special category" personal data which requires additional protections.
 This includes information concerning ethnicity, sexual orientation, religious beliefs or health/disability that is used for planning and monitoring purposes, or in order to provide care, help or suitable adjustments.
 For certain courses of study, other sensitive information may be processed, such as information about past criminal convictions, working with children or vulnerable adults, and fitness to practice in certain regulated professions.